 ESG ratings assigned by Mercer are included in the investment performance reports produced by Mercer on a quarterly basis and reviewed by the Trustees.
-ESG ratings are reviewed by MGIE as part of its quarterly monitoring processes, with a more comprehensive review performed annually - which seeks evidence of positive momentum on ESG integration.
-The Mercer funds overall ESG rating compared to the appropriate universe of strategies in Mercer's global investment manager database.
+ESG ratings are reviewed by MGIE as part of its quarterly monitoring processes, with a more comprehensive review performed annually - which seeks evidence of positive momentum on ESG integration and compares the Mercer funds overall ESG rating with the appropriate universe of strategies in Mercer's Global Investment Manager Database.